You are currently browsing the tag archive for the ‘Romance’ tag.

 Smile, sometimes you fear the worst only to have the best happen.

 I don’t believe that we are destined for something, that our lives have been planned out way before we were even created.
 I like to believe that we all have free will, but every now and then something happens that makes me question my beliefs or lack there of on fate.
 Is it possible that we were destined to be with someone?
 Took me nearly a decade to go on a date with my childhood friend.
 After all those years being friends I’m still learning so much about this incredible man.
-Coincidentally we were born a few hours apart, moved to the same city where we first met within a few weeks, and went through heartaches at the same time.
-We complained about the crazy things that had placed us in all these situations and places until we realized that if these never happened, we probably wouldn’t have met.
+Born hundreds of miles apart, we found each other.

 I still remember a few years back he asked me for a kiss, but I said no because in my rule book kissing a friend was a no-no. Looking back I can’t believe I didn’t appreciate the gesture of him asking me for a kiss, that was a very gentleman-like thing to do.
 While I still feel bad for turning him down those few years ago, I feel like it was meant to happen.
 Weird, yes.
 Back then my heart was elsewhere, my head was in a state of confusion and I was aching over ghosts of the past.
 I had to practically go through my own hell to learn to value and appreciate the important things in life again.

 Sometimes I feel like those years in between prepared me for a lot of things.
 I don’t know if it was destiny that crossed our paths so many times at very important points in our lives.
-I still remember him telling me, “Take a risk with me” but my stubbornness and rules got in the way despite of how I felt.
+I still remember him asking me to hang out and for a kiss, but my stubbornness and rules got in the way despite of how I felt.
 It wasn’t until I realized that in life we must take risks and then it reminded me of that quote from ‘When Harry Met Sally’, “…because when you realize you want to spend the rest of your life with somebody, you want the rest of your life to start as soon as possible.”
 Destiny or not, I am a very lucky woman who loves and is loved by a truly wonderful man.

 Smile, because life is filled with beautiful surprises.